Republican debate: What time is the third GOP showdown and how to watch

 They also need 70,000 individual donors, including 200 donors in 20 states, according to the requirements set by the Republican National Committee (RNC).

-Five candidates have qualified for the showdown, so far – Florida Governor Ron DeSantis, biotech entrepreneur and woke-bashing author Vivek Ramaswamy, former UN Ambassador and South Carolina Governor Nikki Haley, and ex-New Jersey Governor Chris Christie.
+Five candidates have qualified for the showdown, so far – Florida Governor Ron DeSantis, biotech entrepreneur and woke-bashing author Vivek Ramaswamy, former UN Ambassador and South Carolina Governor Nikki Haley, South Carolina Senator Tim Scott, and ex-New Jersey Governor Chris Christie.

 Former President Donald Trump has also qualified but has said that, like the first two debates, he won’t attend.
 He will instead hold a rally in Hialeah, Florida, not far from Miami, as a form of counter-programming.